 Put Your Kids on a Schedule

-No matter how old your kids are, it’s important that you put them on a schedule as well if you’re trying to get more done while working from home with kids.
+No matter how old your kids are, it’s essential that you put them on a schedule as well if you’re trying to get more done while working from home with kids.

 If your kids are younger, job down a basic schedule on a whiteboard or simply tell them verbally to start the routine.
 You may want to let your kids have snack time at 10 am and watch an educational video.
 Or, you can layout coloring books and storybooks for independent reading and creative time.